 Health care providers are responsible for collecting the copayment; GAMC reimbursement to a provider is reduced by the amount of the copayment.
-A provider cannot withhold services from an enrollee who does not pay the copayment, unless the provider routinely refuses services to individuals with uncollected debt.
-In this case, the provider may include unpaid copayments as uncollected debt and may deny services to an enrollee after giving advance notice.
+A provider cannot withhold services from an enrollee who does not pay the copayment.8

 Enrollees with incomes greater than 75 percent but not exceeding 175 percent of FPG who qualify for hospital-only coverage are subject to a \$1,000 deductible for each hospitalization.